LakshyaW14/DSA_Preperation/README.md

 # 🧠 DSA Preparation in Python

-This repository contains my structured journey of mastering Data Structures and Algorithms using Python, with a focus on coding interviews and problem-solving skills.
+This repository contains my structured journey of mastering Data Structures and Algorithms using Striver's  ( A2z DSA Sheet ) in Python, with a focus on coding interviews and problem-solving skills.

 ---